-The Eureka Prize for Science Journalism is sponsored by the Department of Industry, Innovation and Science.
+The Eureka Prize for Science Journalism is funded by the Australian Government Department of Industry, Innovation and Science.

 The Department of Industry, Innovation and Science Eureka Prize for Science Journalism is awarded to an Australian journalist or journalist team whose work is assessed as having most effectively communicated scientific or technological issues to the public.